deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startup-ideas-physical.md

 Get vegetables from farmer and make a distribution center.

+### Cars

-**Cars -** side mirror sees behind if anything is coming to not let the user open the door accidentally
+- side mirror sees behind if anything is coming to not let the user open the door accidentally
+- Fog cameras in car, they can see everything infront by cutting through the fog, using night-vision/other sensors like lidar/radar, etc

 Zero Profit Store - direct Business to Customer without any hidden profits and margins